academic in charge - the lecturer who has primary responsibility for teaching the classes for a particular unit of study.

 3.3.
 Request for an External Review of a Decision

 A request for an external review of a decision shall be forwarded to The Chief Executive Officer, Council of Private Higher Education (COPHE), Suite 612, Level 6, 198 Harbour Esplanade, Docklands VIC 3008.

 4. Stage 1: Dispute Notification

-A student or applicant to become a student who is aggrieved about a non-academic matter is required to raise the issue verbally in the first instance with the Assistant Registrar.
-If the issue cannot be resolved to the satisfaction of the student or applicant immediately, he/she is required to lodge a formal notice of grievance in writing, addressed to the Assistant Registrar, and specifying the reasons for making the request.
+A student or applicant to become a student who is aggrieved about a non-academic matter is required to raise the issue verbally in the first instance with the Registrar.
+If the issue cannot be resolved to the satisfaction of the student or applicant immediately, he/she is required to lodge a formal notice of grievance in writing, addressed to the Registrar, and specifying the reasons for making the request.
 The basis for the dispute should be clearly stated.
-The Assistant Registrar or another suitable College person will undertake a full investigation of the matter and will prepare a formal report within twenty-eight (28) days which:-
+The Registrar or another suitable College person will undertake a full investigation of the matter and will prepare a formal report within twenty-eight (28) days which:-

 - describes the grievance and the nature and extent of the investigation undertaken; and

 - records a recommendation to resolve the grievance.
-The Assistant Registrar will also, within the same twenty-eight (28) day period, write a formal letter to the complainant advising:
+The Registrar will also, within the same twenty-eight (28) day period, write a formal letter to the complainant advising:

 - the outcome of the investigations;

 - the review process available; and Respondents will also be provided with an explanation of the actions taken, reason(s) and the decision taken, in writing, if it is requested.